Tyrrrz/Gress/Readme.md

 ### Percentage type

 To make progress updates more explicit, **Gress** provides a universal progress unit — the `Percentage` type.
-Unlike primitive numeric types commonly used with `IProgress<T>`, this type unambiguously represents reported progress as a portion of work that has been completed so far.
+Unlike the primitive numeric types that are commonly paired with `IProgress<T>`, this type can be used to unambiguously represent progress as a ratio of completed work to the total amount of work encapsulated by a given operation.

 An instance of `Percentage` can be created from either a value or a fraction: